zaidNsour/LearnTech/README.md

 ## Features

-- **Account Creation**: Effortlessly create accounts to access platform features.
+- **Account Creation & Management**: create accounts, access your profile, update your information, and upload a profile image with ease.

 - **Explore Courses & Topics**: Browse through a diverse catalog of courses on various topics.

-- **Search Courses**: Quickly find the courses that suit your learning goals.
+- **Search Courses**: Quickly find the courses.

-- **Leave Reviews**: Share your thoughts and reviews on courses to help other learners.
+- **Add and delete Reviews**: Share your thoughts and reviews on courses.

 - **View Instructor Profiles**: View detailed profiles of instructors.